Welcome to Mulberry Osteopaths

 Mulberry Osteopaths Coronavirus Update.

-At the moment the only way we can operate and adhere to social distancing and increased hygiene measures is to offer the reduced clinic timetable with only one osteopath practicing at any one time.
+To operate safely, adhere to social distancing and with increased hygiene measures we are working with a reduced clinic timetable with usually only one osteopath practicing at any one time.
 This means being able to see less patients in each clinic session to allow for cleaning routines to be carried out between patients.

 Follow the link for information regarding our temporary clinic timetable.